bwolfson978/ghd3/README.md

 ---

 Grades are on a 120 point scale.
-100 points will be graded for functionality: the program does what the assignment requests with an informative README.
+96 points will be graded for functionality: the program does what the assignment requests with an informative README.

-I will use Google Chrome to view submissions.
+We will use Google Chrome to view submissions.
 Be sure to test your code there.

-Total -- 120

-(0 will be assigned if the code won't run.)

-Functionality -- 80

-20 -- Circles and Rectangles
+-- Circles and Rectangles
-20 -- Lines
+-- Lines
-20 -- Polygons
+-- Polygons
-20 -- Different colors
+-- Different colors

-README Quality -- 20
+-- README Quality

-5 -- A description of what you have created.
+    -- A description of what you have created.
 Screenshots are helpful.
-10 -- A working link to hosted files
+    -- A working link to hosted files
-5 -- Section for Technical and Design Achievements
+    -- Section for Technical and Design Achievements

-Technical Achievement -- 10
+Technical Achievement Desription -- 12
-Design Achievement -- 10
+Design Achievement Description -- 12

 Remember, it is up to *you* to define what constitutes a technical and design achievements.
 Be ambitious as these are designed to allow you to shape your learning.